olgapombo/olgapombo.github.io/content/publications.md

 * *Interdisciplinaridade e futuro da universidade / Interdisciplinarity and the future of University*
 * *Plínio e a internet / Enciclopédia e internet*/Pliny and the internet/Encyclopaedia and internet
 * [*Enciclopédias filosóficas*](../static/pdf-text/enciclopedias_filosoficas.pdf) / Philosophical Encyclopaedias
-* *Filosofia e matemática – Da mathesis universalis a Lewis Carroll*/ Philosophy and mathematics – From Mathesis Universalis to LewisCarroll
+* *Filosofia e matemática – Da 'mathesis universalis' a Lewis Carroll*/ Philosophy and mathematics – From *Mathesis Universalis* to LewisCarroll
 * *O Lugar de Leibniz na História da Lógica*/ Leibniz’s place in the History of Logic
 * *Por que não somos ainda leibnizianos*/ Why we are not yet Leibnizians
-* *Ciência, tecnociência e pseudo ciência*/ Science, technoscience, and pseudoscience
 * *Descontinuidade do tempo e novidade em Bachelard*/ Time discontinuity and novelty in Bachelard
-* *Mistérios da criação*/ The mysteries of creation
+* *Os lugares da ciência e da filosofia*/ The places of science and philosophy*
+* *Epistemologia da imagem científica* / Epistemology of scientific image *
+* *A imagem na ciência e na arte*/ Image in science and art
 * *Towards a cartography of the concept of creation in science and art*
 * *Creation in science and art.
 Comparative examples*
 * *Science and art.
 Variations upon a common ground*
 * *Ciencia e arte.
 Afinidades admiráveis e diferenças sublimes*/ Science and art: admirable affinities and sublime differences
-* *A imagem na ciencia e na arte*/ Image in science and art